Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

 #### The programming language used is Python, and the libraries used were: Pandas, Seaborn, Matplotlib, and numpy ####

-* The complete analysis, including observations,comments so all the work done is contained in the following Jupiter Notebook:
+* The complete analysis, including observations,commentss so all the work done is contained in the following Jupiter Notebook:

     [Jupiter Notebook used](https://github.com/Leopard-2019/Will-a-Customer-Accept-the-Coupon/blob/main/notebook/prompt_assig5_1.ipynb)

-* There were some columns (age, income, expiration, Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, and Restaurant20to50) defined as object that were manipultate, etc in order to be able to be treated as numerical in order to facilitate the analysis.
+* There were some columns (age, income, expiration, Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, and Restaurant20to50) initially defined as object that were manipultate, etc in order to be able to be treated as numerical in order to facilitate the analysis.

-* There were also some columns ()car, Bar,CoffeHouse, CarryAway,RestaurantlLessthan20, restaurant20To50) that present missing values.
+* There were also some columns (car, Bar,CoffeHouse, CarryAway,RestaurantlLessthan20, restaurant20To50) that present missing values.

 *  The conditonal probability that drivers with 'Friend(s)' as passenger accept the coupons: "Coffe House", "Restaurant (<20)", and "Carry out & Take
    Away"  is the highest than the rest of the drivers without/with passenger, i.e, 'Alone', "Partner", and "Kid(s)".
 This is quite evident by looking